ayberkdikcinar/devops-soup/aws/storage/cheatsheet.md

 - Object based storage.
 - 5TB limit for 1 file.
 (There is no limit for file count.)
 - Buckets are the containers for the objects.
-(Region Based)
+(Region Based) AND Bucket names should be unique.
 - When you store an object, it keeps the metadata that includes some information like content-length, created_at.

 ## AWS EFS (Elastic File System)